My dying child survived because of the support from Save the Children, says mother of five.

 Lual, 7 months.
 Photo: Ezibon Saadalla/Save the Children

 Save the Children treated Lual from malaria, pneumonia and malnutrition.
 Save the Children also provided psychosocial support to Lual’s mother who was stressed of her baby’s condition so she is stable.
 Save the Children provided follow up of children undergoing treatment like Lual for further advice.
 Lual’s mother/parents were also educated on malnutrition screening for children under five, referral of a child with danger signs like Lual to health facility, and proper keeping of the children at home.

 “Single mother of 28 years old taking care of 4 children isn’t easy, there is no enough food to feed my children.
 When my child was brought to Save the Children Stabilization centre, I thought I was going to lose my child because he was hardly breathing, the nurses seems worried, this made me cry and remember my son who died of the same complication.
 Now my child treated and is fine at home.

 Abyei Special Administrative Area has long been disputed territory between South Sudan and Sudan.
 It has greatly suffered because of the wars between the two countries.
 This has left most of Abyei people crumbled, neglected and its population forgotten.
 There are no free primary healthcare providers apart from Save the Children and other limited humanitarian response actors.

-Save the Children is implementing life-saving health and nutrition interventions project in Abyei with support from European Union - ECHO.
+Save the Children is implementing life-saving health and nutrition interventions project in Abyei funded by European Union Humanitarian Aid.
 The program provides free lifesaving primary healthcare services whilst, nutrition, food security and livelihood.
 The response also strengthens the capacity of the local health system to prevent, detect, and respond to outbreaks of common epidemic prone diseases.